 the wall and had stripped out the woods, trees were now dotted.
 I didn't

 visit again.
+Recently Dave said it was up for sale again, "Guess how much ?"
 I strive to get it back for them even

-though they are not here, not that place, now fragmented, and a million is a
+though they are not here, not that place, now fragmented, and over a million is a

 tall order but something towards that place.

 difficulty knowing where the nursery is, it is my reality yet it is not